 Infection prevention and control means doing everything possible to prevent infection from both developing and spreading to others.
 The following resources are available to purchase and a selection are free to download and will assist you in preventing healthcare associated infections.

-Clostridioides difficile (formerly known as Clostridium difficile) is a bacterium which produces spores that are resistant to air, drying and heat.
-The spores survive in the environment and are the main route of spreading the Clostridioides difficile (C. difficile).
-C....
+Clostridioides difficile (formerly known as Clostridium difficile) is a bacteria which produces spores.
+Clostridioides difficile (C. difficile) spores are a dormant form of the bacteria that are resistant to air, drying and heat.
+The spores can survive in the environment...

 The aim of this guidance is to advise staff on the principles of safe practice to prevent the spread of infection from a deceased resident, whilst ensuring that they are treated at all times in a respectful manner, paying heed...